 Each year, we identify 10 game-changing companies globally in the field of clean energy technology and innovation.
-Winners are unveiled at The Summit, offering invaluable press attention and networking opportunities.
+Winners are unveiled at the Future of Energy Summit, offering invaluable press attention and networking opportunities.

 Winners are chosen by a panel of industry experts from, academia, corporations, utilities, finance and technology incubators.
 Our technology experts advise the panel through the assessment stages.

 Apply now to become a New Energy Pioneer!